-- Reduce as much edge crossing as possible - Reduce node overlap as much as possible - Keep the graph compact and symmetric as possible - Use the nodes' spatial positions to convey information (e.g., "clusters" or groups) - Experiment with showing additional node labels.
-If showing all node labels creates too much visual complexity, show at least 10 "important" nodes.
+- Reduce as much edge crossing as possible - Do not allow any nodes to overlap - Keep the graph compact and symmetric as possible - Use the nodes' spatial positions to convey information (e.g., "clusters" or groups) - Experiment with showing additional node labels.
+If showing all node labels creates too much visual complexity, show at least 10 "important" node labels.
 You may decide what "importance" mean to you.
 For example, you may consider nodes (actors) having higher connectivity as potentially more "important" (based on how the graph is built).

 The objective of this task is to familiarize yourself with basic, important graph visualization features.
-Therefore, this is an open-ended task, and most designs receive full marks.
-So please experiment with Argo Lite's features, changing node size and shape, etc. In practice, it is not possible to create "perfect" visualizations for most graph datasets.
+Therefore, this is an open-ended task and most designs are acceptable.
+You should experiment with Argo Lite's features, changing node size and shape, etc. In practice, it is not possible to create "perfect" visualizations for most graph datasets.
 The above guidelines are ones that generally help.
 However, like most design tasks, creating a visualization is about making selective design compromises.
 Some guidelines could create competing demands and following all guidelines may not guarantee a "perfect" design.